 It is well-known that exercise yields many benefits.
-It does a body good.
-However, physiotherapy exercise programmes are somewhat different.
-These treatments have a more definite purpose in mind, though all rely on the core principles of what exercise can provide.
+It is good for the body on many levels.
+However, physiotherapy exercise programs are somewhat different.
+These treatments have a more definite purpose in mind.
+To rehabilitate your injury!

-Using your muscles also provides practical benefits.
+Using your muscles provides practical benefits.
 They lengthen and gain strength, improving your physical performance.
-At the same time, exercise programmes also allow you to improve the capacity and efficiency of your heart and lungs.
+At the same time, exercise programs also allow you to improve the capacity and efficiency of your heart and lungs.

-A proper regimen can also help alleviate sleep problems.
-The exertion makes the body feel tired and has reduced energy, so sleep comes easier.
-In most cases, the right exercise programme also helps improve sleep quality in the right conditions.
+A proper exercise regimen also helps alleviate sleep problems.
+Physical exertion makes the body feel tired at night so sleep becomes easier.

-Physiotherapy uses exercise after a full assessment.
-Once the therapist knows how bad things are and what areas are affected, they can recommend the right exercises.
+A Physiotherapist will prescribe exercise after a full assessment.
 Physiotherapy uses a personal approach to treatment, so there is no one-size-fits-all method.